danielstpaul/CV/README.md

 - Exploration and management of performance analysis equipment and software.
 - Working within a multi-diciplinary sports science support team with varying skills and needs.
 - Competition support.
-- Contributing and knowlege sharing to wider performance analysis workforce within UK.
+- Contributing and knowledge sharing to wider performance analysis workforce within UK.

 Education
 ---------